 Once a domain is successfully registered, it is then Active for the term of the registration.
 Depending on the registrar you use, you may be able to register the domain for up to 10 years.

 While a domain you have registered is Active, you may perform the following actions on it at any time:

 Renew your domain registration early before the expiration date.
 For instructions on how to renew your domain name, please read the following article:

-If you fail to renew your domain, your registration will be interrupted, at which point your nameservers will be changed by the registrar.
+If you fail to renew your domain, your registration will be interrupted, at which point the registrar will change your name servers.
 This means it may take a few days before you can see your site is down, and after you finally pay to renew, it may be a few more days before you can see your site is back up.

-We will send domain expiration notices prior to the expiration date by email to the Registrant Email address listed on the domain Whois.
+We will email domain expiration notices before the expiration date to the Registrant Email address listed on the domain WHOIS.
 The first notice will be sent thirty (30) days before expiration, and a second notice will be sent seven (7) days before expiration.
 A final email will be sent immediately after the domain has expired.

 Domains registered via HostGator will be registered with either Launchpad or Enom, which have the following expiration periods: